fabiocosta0305/fabiocosta0305.github.io/_posts/Wearing the Cape Playtest/2016-06-28-LionHeart.md

 Richard was a exception between exceptions: a white guy in the black-dominated Bronx, he was schooled as fair as he could, paying the money from his works.
 However, he counted cent by cent.
 When his father suffered an brain stroke, he had gone crazy to help his father.
 It was when he chosed to make some "quick money", to rob some ATMs...

 In the process, a C-Class Ajax bouncer had found him and his friends.
-Seeing the Ajax snapping his friends spine as it was a twig triggered in Richard (already an athletic guy, and somewhat competent as a football and Rugby player) his breakthrough, and he smash the bouncer as much as he could, and the bouncer just saved himself when a wall almost fell under some kids.
-Richard held the wall enough to the kids runs.
+Seeing the Ajax snapping his friends spine as a twig triggered in Richard (already an athletic guy, and somewhat competent as a football and Rugby player) his breakthrough, and he smashed the bouncer as much as he could, and the bouncer just saved himself when a wall almost fell under some kids.
+Richard held the wall enough to the kids runs, but this gave the time the bouncer needed to run away.

 His father now strained into a bed, recovering day by day, his mother just making enough to warrant they would not starve, Richard chosed to go as a gang member of some lower-Class local breakthroughs.
-This made him collect some big bucks, that he made it go totally for his father treatment.
+This made him collect some big bucks, that he assured they would go totally for his father treatment.

 It was when he was catched by some of the local supermasks and the fight was intense.
 He was now more experienced with his powers, more developed, and so the collateral damage was intense.
 However, the heroes noted that he fought in ways to avoid people being hurt.